arkadiuszPasciak/windows98/src/documentation/reference/cli.md

 ### build

-Command used in a Vite project to create a production-ready build of the application.
-Vite is a build tool that enables fast and efficient development of modern web applications.
-This command runs the `build` script specified in the project's `package.json` file, which typically compiles and optimizes the code for production use, such as minifying files and removing unused code.
-The resulting files are output to a `/dist` directory, ready to be deployed to a production server.
+Command is used to generate a production-ready version of your project using Vite.
+This command runs the `build` script defined in your `package.json` file, which typically triggers Vite's bundling and optimization process.
+The output is a set of optimized, minified files in a `/dist` directory, ready to be deployed to a hosting environment for optimal performance and reduced load times.

 ```bash
 npm run build